 Once you’ve added both your Consumer Key and Consumer Secret, click the Connect to Salesforce button.

-After logging in, Salesforce will ask you if you’d like to allow access to your account.
+Then Salesforce will ask you if you’d like to allow access to your account.
 Go ahead and click the Allow button to finish the setup process.

 Adding Salesforce Integration to a Form

-This will open an overlay where you can add a name to your connection.
-This will never be seen by any of your users, and is meant to help you keep track of multiple connections.
+This will open an overlay where you can add a name for your connection.
+Your users won’t ever see this label.
+It’s simply meant to help you keep track of multiple connections.

-Once you’ve configured all of your settings, be sure to save your form.
+After you’ve configured all of your settings, be sure to save your form.

 Testing Your Forms